-Here we are, the beginning of April 2017 and it’s time for the monthly budget review.
+Here we are, the beginning of May and we are ready for the April 2017 Budget Review!
 My hope is that by publishing what went right (or went wrong), I can hold myself publicly accountable and remain transparent so that you might learn from me.

 This month I found I was still orienting myself on what to expect each month.
 I’m still taking notes on certain expenses that I should be budgeting so they don’t keep taking me by surprise.
 Every month I have a new discovery; this month is was car maintenance.

 And I’m not talking like uber-expensive transmission work or anything like that.
 I’m talking simple car washes and oil changes.
 REALLY regular things that I should have definitely budgeted for.
 Live and learn, amirite?

 1.)
 We were under budget for gas!
 HOLLER!!!

 It is just sooooo satisfying to be under budget in a category.
 My goal is that we can continue to be under-budget in a few categories.
 That way, when I re-evaluate the budget (I do this every quarter to make sure it is still serving us), I can maybe allocate a few of those unspent dollars to something else.
 Woot!

 2.)
 We were under budget for groceries too!
 WUT WUT!!!

 Under budget in two categories?!
 I am SO pleased with myself.
 I’m just going to take a quick moment and pat myself on the back. *pat pat* Yep, that feels good.

 *pat pat* Yep, that feels good.

 3.)
 We enjoyed ourselves + our money (within budget)